-The 1999 Legislative session created the Children’s Cabinet to oversee the expenditures from the Master Tobacco Settlement.
-Ninety-five percent of the state’s portion of the Master Tobacco Settlement was dedicated to improving the health and well-being of children and youth in the state.
+The 1999 Legislative session created the Children’s Cabinet to oversee the expenditures from the Tobacco Master Settlement Agreement.
+Ninety-five percent of the state’s portion of the Master Settlement Agreement was dedicated to improving the health and well-being of children and youth in the state.

 The Kansas Children’s Cabinet is directed by statute to undertake these four overarching responsibilities:

 - Advising the governor and the legislature regarding the use of money credited to the Children’s Initiatives Fund